Goldendoodle (Golden Retriever & Poodle Mix): Info, Pics & Traits

 Male Goldendoodles are generally more affectionate and easier to train, but they mature slower than females, so you’ll need to wait a bit longer to get them started.
 Female Goldendoodles are more prone to mood swings.

 However, an important distinction needs to be made between neutered and spayed dogs.
-The latter are more calm and less aggressive.
+The latter are calmer and less aggressive.
 In Golden Retrievers, there is almost no noticeable difference between a male and female’s character once they have undergone these procedures.

 With all this in mind, it’s important to remember that all dogs, males or females, have unique personalities that can differ greatly, even in the same sex or litter.
 The common traits for males and females are generalizations and mostly drawn from anecdotes from Goldendoodle owners.
 A dog’s behavior and personality are far more affected by their upbringing and environment than their sex.